-Events give you an opportunity to showcase your firm’s expertise, build a strong relationship with your clients as well as helping clients in more areas of their business.
+Events give you an opportunity to showcase your accounting firm’s expertise, build a strong relationship with your clients as well as helping clients in more areas of their business.

 They can involve a bit of time and cost but also deliver new business and stronger connections with your clients.
 If you are considering an event, here are some tips to help with the planning process.